eupendragon/electron-template/README.md

 ## Electron + TypeScript + React

-Boilerplate for a project using Electron, React and Typescript.
+Boilerplate for a project using Electron, React, Typescrip and TailwindCSS.

 ## Installation